jasondavies/tt-isa-documentation/WormholeB0/PCIExpressTile/README.md

 |`memcpy` from device|UC|Default|0.10 GB/s|≥ 671 ns|
 |`memcpy` from device|UC|Strict AXI|0.10 GB/s|≥ 671 ns|

-> (†) The translation to PCI Express turns all writes in to posted writes, so this latency is based on an `mfence` instruction, which merely guarantees that the write has been sent on its way to PCI Express.
+> (†) The translation to PCI Express turns all writes into posted writes, so this latency is based on an `mfence` instruction, which merely guarantees that the write has been sent on its way to PCI Express.

 A few conclusions can be drawn from the above table:
 * WC memory gives much better performance than UC memory; the tradeoff being that software needs to occasionally insert `sfence` instructions when it needs guaranteed ordering.